 It feels great to pack snow into a snowball, then chuck it at full speed at your buddy.
 The crazy thing is, sometimes Nature makes snowballs on her own.
-As our friend Todd C. just shared, thousands of snow and ice spheres have popped up in Siberia this year.
+In 2016, thousands of snow and ice spheres popped up in Siberia.
 There’s an 11-mile stretch of “beach” along the Gulf of Ob, where the water is reeeeeeally cold.
 When the wind and water push a piece of floating ice, it rolls around and soon becomes a smooth ball.
-Even though its ALWAYS cold in Siberia, the people who live there have never seen this, though it’s also happened along Lake Michigan.
-Some of the Siberia snowballs have grown to be as big as 3 feet — you’d better hope no one chucks one of those at you!
+This can also happen along Lake Michigan.
+Some of the snowballs have grown to be as big as 3 feet — you’d better hope no one chucks one of those at you!

 Wee ones: See if you can find 3 ball-shaped objects in your room.

 Little kids: If you throw a snowball, then an ice ball, then a snowball, then an ice ball…what kind of ball is the 6th ball you throw?
 Bonus: If you’re with 2 friends, and each of you throws a snowball at each of the other friends, how many snowballs are thrown?

 Big kids: If you and 5 friends have made 24 snowballs, can you divide them equally among yourselves?
 Bonus: How tall is a 3-foot snowball compared to you?
 Find out your height in feet and inches!
 (Reminder: A foot has 12 inches.)

 Wee ones: Answers might include bouncy balls, balls for sports (soccer, tennis), marbles, or a perfectly round light bulb.

 Little kids: An ice ball.
 Bonus: 6 snowballs.
 You have 3 people in total, and each needs to throw 2 balls.